dotnet/csharplang/proposals/ref-unsafe-in-iterators-async.md

 > **(its signature included),** even when the declaration is nested in an unsafe context,
 > **unless the iterator declaration is marked with the `unsafe` modifier ([§23.2][unsafe-contexts]).**

-Note that this also means that a property or an indexer defines a safe context including its `set` accessor provided:
+This also means that a property or an indexer defines a safe context including its `set` accessor provided:
 - it is an iterator (because its `get` accessor is implemented via an iterator block) and
 - it does not have the `unsafe` modifier.

+If a method is `partial`, only the implementing declaration can be an iterator.

 For example: